Last Updated on February 26, 2021

 It’s a place where the beautiful animals do the talking, as you’ll see after hanging out with the farm’s alpacas, goats, and horses.
 And if meet owner Lee Rankin, some time talking with her (as we did here) will show you that our world is what we make of it.

 Banner Elk is also a great base for folks who want to ski at either Sugar Mountain or Beech Mountain.
-That’s because it’s sandwiched between them, just 10 minutes away from each.
+That’s because it’s sandwiched between them, just 10 minutes away from both ski resorts.

 Every year, the Grandfather Mountain Highland Games brings colors to Macrae Meadows with pageantry, athletic competitions, and more to celebrate North Carolina’s Scots-Irish heritage.